covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 ## Heatmaps

-As you can see from the next several heatmaps, as we go beyond the Alexa top 1,000 domains the number of networks trusted drastically increases, and as we hit the Alexa 1m, the entire Internet is trusted.
+As you can see from the next several heatmaps, as we go beyond the Alexa top 1,000 domains the number of networks trusted drastically increases, and as we hit the Alexa 1m, the entire Internet is trusted (likely due to SPF misconfigurations).

 These heatmaps were generated with the awesome [ipv4-heatmap](https://github.com/measurement-factory/ipv4-heatmap) tool provided by the [Measurement Factory](http://www.measurement-factory.com/).
 The code to automate this can be found in my Jupyter Notebook [here](https://github.com/covert-labs/mx-intel/blob/master/SPF-Parse-Enrich.ipynb).